Skip to content

 §1 · The claim, in one sentence

 By the 2017 50-year review of the twistor program (Atiyah, Dunajski, Mason), twistor methods had matured into a powerful set of mathematical tools spanning scattering amplitudes, conformal geometry, integrable systems, and self-dual gravity.
-The 50-year retrospective documented what the program achieved (deep mathematical results, computational dominance in modern amplitudes) and what it has not achieved (a complete theory of quantum gravity or a derivation of standard physics from twistor space).
-The variant is the editorial entry point to the current state of the program.
+The 50-year retrospective documented what the program achieved (deep mathematical results, computational dominance in modern amplitudes) and what it has not achieved (a complete theory of or a derivation of standard physics from twistor space).

 §2 · Why it might be true